 A tester’s main role is to contrast the output with the requirements and identify the issues.
 They make sure that the software product behaves exactly as defined in the requirements.
 Testers can do this process by following test scripts or test cases for a more structured procedure.
 They may also do exploratory tests by playing with the features available.

-The testing phase would take additional time buffer since this phase needs allocated time for bug fixes and issues that have been found.
+The testing phase would take an additional time buffer since this phase needs to allocate time for bug fixes and issues that have been found.
 This cycle—test and fix—will continue until all features are fully functional without any more bugs.

 Once the software product is tested and freed from any defects or bugs, it should be ready for deployment.
 Deployment, the fifth of the six SDLC phases, is grooming the product up to be ready for customer use.
 The User Acceptance Tests should be checked and the software should be live in the production environment.

 As soon as the software product goes live, it marks the beginning of the maintenance phase of the SDLC.
 This includes the post-production processes such as enhancements and fine-tuning of the system.
 In this part, the team could also start planning the possible functionalities and features that could be added to the software.